-50 participants were recruited over the internet via Prolific.
+Fifty participants were recruited over the internet via Prolific.
 Each participant completed a roughly 12-minute session and was compensated $2.
 During this trial, they completed 45 mini-games of pong, plus 3 practice rounds (total 48 mini-games), which involved using the cursor to move a paddle up and down on the screen to hit a moving ball.
 The full experiment is available at https://github.com/nkhalsa/top-down-pong.

 We had 2 factors each with 3 levels: 3 paddle sizes (small, baseline and large) and 3 absolute speeds (slow, moderate and fast) at which both balls would move.
-There were 9 conditions (each paddle size with each absolute speed) and each participant completed 5 trials of each condition, roughly 15s each.
-The trial durations were determined by number of bounces to the player’s side of the screen or paddle, so that the trials would always end when the top-down effect should be most present.
+There were 9 conditions (each paddle size with each absolute speed) and each participant completed 5 trials of each condition.
+Each trial lasted roughly 15s each.
+The trial durations were determined by number of bounces to the player’s side of the screen or paddle so that the trials would always end when the top-down effect should be most present.
 In order to ensure that every trial was roughly 15 seconds long, the number of hits per trial was based on the ball speed.
 For the fast speed, the trial lasted for 10 hits; for the medium speed, 8 hits; for the slow speed, 7 hits.

-As stated above, participants also went through 3 practice rounds (baseline paddle, slow speed) in the beginning, where they practiced the multi-tasking element of the task, which involved answering a question and responding using the ‘1’, ‘2,’ and ‘3’ keys.
-Participants were asked to compare the speed of the game/target (“active”) ball to the ball moving in the background, and to press 1 if the game ball was slower, 2 if they were moving the same speed, and 3 if the game ball was faster than the object.
-As noted earlier, both balls always moved the same speed relative to one another, and any difference noted by participants reflected their perceptions, rather than actual differences in speed.
-They were asked to press the number following a visual cue during the pong game.
-This cue appeared halfway through the trial (halfway through total hits, about 7.5s in).

 Targets were labeled in the first two seconds of each trial, and the targets were different colors than the background balls.
-This allowed them to be tracked.
-Colors were chosen to have similar lightness, contrast with background, saturation, and hues with similar speed perception, in order to avoid effects of color on speed (Cavanagh, Tyler, & Favreau, 1984; Stone & Thompson, 1992).
+This allowed the targets to be easily identified.
+Colors were chosen to have similar lightness, contrast with background, saturation, and hues with similar speed perception (according to previous research that suggests some colors are perceived as moving faster than others), in order to avoid effects of color on speed (Cavanagh, Tyler, & Favreau, 1984; Stone & Thompson, 1992).
 Target-distractor color pairs were excluded before the experiment if a human judge found them to be moving at different speeds when their actual speeds were identical.
-Color pairs were also excluded that may be indistinguishable to those with deuteranopia.
+Color pairs were also excluded that may be indistinguishable to those with deuteranopia (color blindness).
 For each trial, a color pair was selected with an equiprobability of either color being assigned to either of the balls.

+Participants began with 3 practice rounds (baseline paddle, slow speed) in the beginning, during which they practiced the multi-tasking element of the task, which involved answering a question about ball speed using the ‘1’, ‘2,’ and ‘3’ keys.
+Participants were asked to compare the speed of the target ball to the ball moving in the background, and to press 1 if the target ball was faster, 2 if the background ball was faster, and 3 if neither ball was moving faster relative to one another (which differs from our OSF pre-registered report).
+As noted earlier, both balls always moved at the same speed relative to one another, and any difference noted by participants reflected their perceptions rather than actual differences in speed.
+They were asked to press the number following a visual cue during the pong game.
+This cue appeared halfway through the trial (halfway through total hits, about 7.5s in).

 After each trial, participants were asked to rank how well they think they did on a slider from “One of my best runs” to “One of my worst.”
-They were also asked to estimate the duration of the trial (clicking 10s, 15s or 20s), and to choose their favorite ball (background, target, or neither) as distractor questions to increase blinding to the hypotheses.
-After all trials were complete, participants were asked what they believed was being tested as a free response, to collect their theories about the hypotheses.
+They were also asked to estimate the duration of the trial (clicking 10s, 15s or 20s) .
+After all trials were complete, participants were asked what they believed the hypothesis was as a free response.
 Participants were not informed of the trial lengths and were not informed that the game ball and background ball were always moving the same speed.

 Data Analysis